 **Ties to Home Country**

-I have strong ties to [home country], including my job, my family ([mention spouse/children]), and property ([if any]).
+I have strong ties to [home country], including my job, my family, and property.
 I intend to return after my visit.

 **Documents Attached**